 Introduction

-Aim of the project is to build an electronic buggy, which can autonomously follow a white line around a track, which consists of sharp turns and a slope (that has an angle of less than 18 degrees).
+Aim of the project is to build an electronic buggy, which can autonomously follow a white line around a track consisting of sharp turns and slopes.
 For our buggy to go up the ramp, it will require more torque, therefore we need something which will change the torque and speed of the buggy, depending on the situation, e.g. moving up the ramp or on a flat surface.
 To achieve this our buggy requires a gearbox [1].
 Using a gearbox has advantages but also some disadvantages:

 Advantages: It can change the torque, depending on the load, on the motor, it can be used to increase and reduce the speed and it provides large variety of torque and speed with same input power.